TINY-KE/FloorPlanParser/README.md

 ![image](https://github.com/universewill/FloorPlanParser/blob/main/771.jpg.jpg)

 ## Client
-Python client demo to call house parser service is provided.
+Python client demo to call floor plan parser service is provided.
 Contact univese.will@gmail.com to get an account.

 ## Demo
 Play with the demo page to see if the result is useful to your need.